Wednesday, March 26, 2008

 even a month’s) worth of dinners.
 Plan 5-6 freezable dinners and

-17. Always have batteries, toilet tissue and light bulbs.
+cook them all at once. - Always have batteries, toilet tissue and light bulbs.

 And other necessities that you always seem to run out of — buy a